Averroes Ai Automated Visual inspection software

 Unified & Multi-Task Frameworks

-Unified models handle several segmentation tasks (semantic, instance, panoptic) within a single architecture.
+Unified models support multiple segmentation modes (semantic, instance, sometimes panoptic) in one architecture.

 Real-Time vs Offline Segmentation